postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-inheritance.md

 To facilitate this, the aspect instance in the project containing the base class is _serialized_ into a binary buffer and stored as a managed resource in the assembly.
 When compiling the project containing the derived class, the aspect is _deserialized_ from the binary buffer, and its <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method can be invoked.

 Serialization uses a custom formatter whose semantics closely resemble the legacy <xref:System.Runtime.Serialization.Formatters.Binary.BinaryFormatter> of the now obsolete `[Serializable]`.
 To mark a field or property as non-serializable, use the <xref:Metalama.Framework.Serialization.NonCompileTimeSerializedAttribute> custom attribute.
+For details, see <xref:aspect-serialization>.

 ## Eligibility of inherited aspects